 - Clothing: T-shirts, Polo, tunic etc Therapists must cover all torso and shoulders (show sample), easy to move trousers, not too tight/loose

-- Communicating with model regards the placing of the supports
+- Clear communication with client regards the placing of the supports

 Use of draping:

-Place drapes/towels on model so as to provide warmth & covering the body
+- Place drapes/towels on model / client so as to provide warmth, decency & comfort the body

-- Therapist must administer a competent and confident massage
+- Therapists must administer a competent, confident and effective massage

-- Therapists will be expected to use some of the following techniques according to there category.
+- Therapists will be expected to use some of the following techniques according to their category.

 - Effleurage, Petrissage, Ringing, Kneading, Compression, Friction, Transverse Friction, Cross fibre techniques, Trigger point work, Myofascial release techniques, Vibration, Percussion, Bending & Stretching, Acupressure.

-- Using massage techniques in an appropriate speed to enhance its effectiveness and combining the above techniques in smooth flowing sequence
+- Using massage techniques at an appropriate pace to enhance its effectiveness, whilst combining the above techniques ensuring rhythm and flow

 - Adapting the massage techniques to model’s needs by verbal and non verbal communication